exonum/exonum-doc/src/get-started/java-binding.md

 - **Configuration Update Service.**
   Although every node has its own configuration file, some settings should be changed for all nodes simultaneously.
-This service allows updating configuration through the blockchain itself.
+This service allows updating global configuration parameters of the network without stopping the nodes.
+The changes are agreed upon through the consensus mechanism.

   See the [*Configuration Update Service*](../advanced/configuration-updater.md) article for more details.